Crall-Lab/Autopolls/README.md

 ```bash
 sudo nano ~/.bashrc
 ```
 This will open the bashrc file in the nano text editor.
 Now add the lines to the bashrc script.
-NBL: these must be at the TOP of your bashrc (before the 'If not running interactively'... line).
+NB: these must be at the TOP of your bashrc (before the 'If not running interactively'... line).
 ```bash
 export PCAM_USER="camera login user name"
 export PCAM_PASSWORD="camera login password"